muktadeshpande2/BookVault/README.md

 Digital Library Management System for educational institutions.

 CRUD application with functionality to issue and return books along with fine calculation.
+The applicatin supports authentication and authorization as well.

 Programming Language: Java 21